VladimirK2/kzm-tools/tafcj-doc.md

 #### jump

-Non-conditional jump to a label.
+Pass execution to a line after specified label.

     # do something 5 times
     move